-Henley is normally thought of as a riverside town but, as this walk demonstrates, it is also on the southern edge of the Chiltern Hills, a charming area of hidden valleys, mixed wood and farmland, and largely gentle slopes (the main walk has one substantial steep hill after lunch, however).
-The walk takes you up one side and down the other of the long valley leading up to Stonor, with plenty of charming views over hill en route.
-Lunch is at a pretty and quiet pub in the village of Pishill, and the return is past hidden farms and through ancient woods into Henley, with its excellent tea rooms.
-Note that this is a fairly full day out, and tea is 11km (7 miles) from the lunchtime pub, so the main walk is only really practical from late February to late October.
-However, in winter, or if you fancy a later start, the short walk makes a pleasant alternative.|
+Henley is normally thought of as a riverside town but, as this walk demonstrates, it is also on the southern edge of the Chiltern Hills, a charming area of hidden valleys, mixed woodland and farmland, and largely gentle slopes (although the main walk does have one substantial steep hill after lunch).
+The walk takes you up one side and down the other of the long valley leading up to Stonor, with plenty of charming views and some fine beechwoods en route.
+This is also a wonderful walk in which to see red kites, a bird of prey that has been successfully re-introduced here, and which can often be seen wheeling slowly overhead.

 Henley is supposed to be the oldest settlement in Oxfordshire, dating at least from Roman times, but it really came into its own from the 12th century onward as a river crossing and a port for shipping grain and timber to London.
 These days the town has a much more refined air.
 It is supposed to have 300 listed buildings and is famous for its annual Regatta, held in the first week of July since 1839.
 A recent famous resident was the Beatle George Harrison, whose former house (or its heavily barbed-wired garden fence) is passed on this walk.

-Though it looks like an ancient ruin, the abandoned church in Bix Bottom just before Valley End Farm (point ), only fell into disuse in 1875.
+Though it looks like an ancient ruin, the abandoned church in Bix Bottom just before Valley End Farm only fell into disuse in 1875.
 Before that, it was the Church of St James, which had features dating back to Norman times.

-An earlier version of this walk was published in Time Out Country Walks near London volume 2.
-We now recommend using this online version as the book is now dated.
+This walk was originally published in Time Out Country Walks near London volume 2.
+We now recommend using this online version as the book is dated.

-Out: (not a train station)
+Out (not a train station)

-Back: (not a train station)
+Back (not a train station)

-National Rail: 03457 48 49 50 • Travelline SE (bus times): 0871 200 2233 (12p/min) • TFL (London) : 0343 222 1234
+National Rail: 03457 48 49 50 • Traveline (bus times): 0871 200 22 33 (12p/min) • TFL (London) : 0343 222 1234

 |© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml

 Full directions for this walk are in a PDF file (link above) which you can print, or download on to a Kindle, tablet, or smartphone.